Spring Garden Revival

 Cary’s neighborhoods each present unique thatch management challenges due to variations in soil, development age, and landscape features:

-• Foxford Hills: Newer development, moderate clay soils, less tree cover, Kentucky bluegrass dominant, irrigation systems promote rapid growth and thatch.
+• Foxford Hills: Newer development with less tree cover, full sun exposure, and Kentucky bluegrass dominance; rapid growth and moderate compaction from recent construction.

 255 Briargate Road, Cary, IL 60013